LaurentRDC/dissertation/content/snse.md

 #### Phase transition mechanism

+TODO?

 ## Conclusion

+In this chapter, combined ultrafast electron diffraction and diffuse scattering measurements on photodoped SnSe were presented.
+The measurements showed strong electron-phonon coupling to zone-center phonon modes polarized along the lattice distortion of the low-temperature $Pnma$ phase, and uniformly-weaker electron-phonon coupling everywhere else.
+Anharmonic coupling between zone-center modes and modes away from $\Gamma$ was found to be less important than electron-phonon coupling, contrary to most calculations and assumptions made in the literature.
+These results reveal that strong, anisotropic electron-phonon coupling may play a large role in SnSe's ultralow thermal conductivity and the $Pnma \to Cmcm$ phase transition.
+These findings recontextualize a lot of previous calculations and measurements on high-performance intrinsic thermoelectrics.

 ### Outlook

 There are multiple natural extensions of the research presented in this chapter.

-One important extension is study high-quality, fully-dense crystals.
+Do the phonon dynamics change near \SI{600}{\kelvin}, where the conduction band minimum changes?
+Can photoexcitation drive the material into a metastable $Cmcm$-like phase with impulsive photodoping?
+Performing similar UEDS experiments at higher temperatures would answer these questions.
+Another important avenue to explore is study high-quality, fully-dense crystals.
 The crystals used here are the exact used in Zhao *et al*[@Zhao2014], which have been criticized for not being fully-dense[@Wei2016] (\SI{5.43}{\gram\per\cubic\centi\meter} vs. \SI{6.13}{\gram\per\cubic\centi\meter}).
 This discrepancy in densities brings a drop in DC electrical conductivity by a factor of 10[@Zhao2014; @Wei2019].
 Using high-quality, low-defect samples will enable the simultaneous application of UEDS and terahertz spectroscopy to fully-characterize the determinants of thermoelectricity following impulsive photodoping.

 [^cuong]: The orbital make-up of the electronic bands is known thanks to work by Cuong *et al.*[@Cuong2015], but note that their lattice parameters swap the $b$ and $c$ axes compared to work by all other papers referenced in this chapter.
 [^zt-fully-dense]: Work by Wei *et al.*[@Wei2019] has shown that in fully-dense SnSe single crystals, the maximum value for $ZT$ is reduced to $<1$ at \SI{800}{\kelvin}.